 I can’t remember my password.
 How can I reset it?

 You can reset your password by clicking on the “Forgot Password?” link under the Sign-In button on the MyChart Welcome page.
-You will be asked to enter your MyChart ID, zip code and date of birth.
-You will then be prompted to answer the password-reset question you created when you first signed up for MyChart.
+You will be asked to enter your MyChart Username, zip code and date of birth.
+For security purposes, you will receive an email with a unique code that needs to be entered to continue resetting your password.
 Finally, you’ll be asked to enter a new password.

-Your MyChart ID is permanent and cannot be changed.
-If you forgot your MyChart ID, click on the “Forgot MyChart ID” link under the Sign-In button on the MyChart Welcome page.
+Your MyChart Username is permanent and cannot be changed.
+If you forgot your MyChart Username, click on the “Forgot Username” link under the Sign-In button on the MyChart Welcome page.
 You will be prompted to enter your full name, zip code and date of birth.
-If you have a valid email address on file, your MyChart ID will be sent to your email account.
-If you don’t, contact the MyChart help desk at 330.543.4400 to obtain it.
+If you have a valid email address on file, your MyChart Username will be sent to your email account.
+If you don’t, contact the MyChart help desk at 330-543-4400 to obtain it.

 Is there a way to see all of my children’s records with one account or one login?

 Absolutely.
 If you are the legal guardian of multiple Akron Children’s patients, all patients can be linked to your proxy account so that you can see all of their records with just one login.
 Contact the MyChart help desk at 330.543.4400 to link your children to your proxy account.